Jacob Sager Weinstein

-Jacob Sager Weinstein (born January 8, 1972) is an American author, humorist, comedy writer, and screenwriter.
 For three years he was a staff writer for Dennis Miller Live, for which he received a Writers Guild of America award in 2001.
 Earlier he was a contributor to The Onion, and he has also written for McSweeney's Internet Tendency, the North American Review, and The New Republic.

 Sager Weinstein co-wrote with Matthew David Brozik three humor books: in 2005 The Government Manual for New Superheroes; The Government Manual for New Wizards in 2006; and The Government Manual for New Pirates in 2007.

 In 2012 he published the sardonically titled How Not To Kill Your Baby.

 Sager Weinstein is the author of the Hyacinth Series, a middle-grade fantasy trilogy about enchanted rivers under London.

 In 2018, he published the picture book, Lyric McKerrigan, Secret Librarian, with art by Vera Brosgol.

 He also wrote a screenplay adapted from the 1937 novel Utas és holdvilág (Journey by Moonlight) by the Hungarian writer Antal Szerb.
 The film, to be directed by István Szabó, is still in production.